erc7579/erc7579-implementation/erc.md

 - MUST pass the sanitized initialisation data to the module when enabling or disabling a hook
 - MUST emit the relevant event for the module type
 - MUST enforce authorization control on the relevant enable or disable function for the module type
-- MUST call the `preCheck` function on the beginning of an execution or batched execution
 - MUST call the `preCheck` function on a single and batched execution and on every enable function
 - MAY call the `preCheck` function on disable functions
 - MUST call the `postCheck` function after a single or batched execution as well as every enable function